aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 reduces the size of the problem that all subsequent evaluators have to process and removes the noise that redundant samples introduce into coverage and bias metrics.
 It also helps prevent leakage between dataset splits.

+**Annotation collisions** are on by default whenever the dataset carries targets — no configuration needed.
+Each item's boxes, labels, and (for tracking data) track ids are reduced to a digest, and items whose digest agrees are grouped as `dup_type="annotation"`, whether or not their pixels do.
+Two accessors narrow straight to the cases worth acting on differently:

+- **`divergent()`** — groups whose annotation was checked and found to
+  disagree: one collect carrying two conflicting label passes.
+This is a *label-quality* finding, not a redundancy one.
+Do not delete either side;
+  route it to human review, using `aggregate_by_pair()`'s divergence columns (below) to see what the disagreement actually consists of before anyone looks at the images.
+- **`augmented()`** — groups sharing one annotation over different pixels: a synthetic copy's signature.
+Act on it the way you would a near-duplicate for leakage purposes (the two are different pixels, but not independent evidence) and the way you would an exact duplicate for training redundancy (the annotation truly repeats).

+**Factor collisions** are the only opt-in projection.
+Pass `duplicate_factors=[...]` naming {class}`.Metadata` factors to `evaluate()`.
+Items are grouped as `dup_type="factors"` only when every named factor agrees.
+Factor names form a conjunction, not alternatives.
+A pair agreeing on `capture_date` but differing on `camera_id` is not grouped.
+Adding a factor narrows existing groups.
+Items with unstated factors (null or NaN) are excluded from grouping.
+Use this option only with identifying factors, such as capture timestamps, GPS fixes, or source filenames.
+Avoid low-cardinality factors describing shared conditions like `weather=rain`, which belong in {class}`.Balance` and {class}`.Coverage`.
+When applicable, factor collision is the most efficient detection signal: items sharing identifying attributes often represent duplicate decodes of the same capture.

+**Reading `differs_on` and the divergence columns.** `methods` says which projection(s) found a group; `differs_on` says, for every group, what the *other* checked projections concluded. `differs_on` carries three distinct states, and treating any two of them alike will misread the result:

+- `null` — the axis was **not checked**: that run had no evidence to say either way (no targets, no `duplicate_factors`, or no content digest computed).
+A row like this drops out of `pl.col("differs_on").list.contains(...)`, which is what `divergent()` and `augmented()` rely on to exclude it.
+- `[]` — **checked, and the members agreed.** An empty list is a positive reading of agreement, not a missing one.
+- `["content"]`, `["annotation"]`, or both — **checked, and they disagreed** on the named axis or axes.

+Confusing `null` with `[]` either direction changes what a filter over this column means: reading `null` as agreement overstates how clean the dataset is, and reading `[]` as "not checked" throws away a real finding.

+`annotation_divergence`, populated wherever `differs_on` flags `"annotation"`,
+is the share of compared frames the two annotations disagree about — `0.0` is a genuine reading (the two can disagree on track continuity alone, changing no single frame), not an absent one. `aggregate_by_pair()` breaks the same disagreement down further, into `boxes_added`, `boxes_removed`, `labels_changed`, and `tracks_split` per pair, alongside `mean_iou`.
+On a pair row, `mean_iou` is `float | None`, and the two mean different things:
+**`None`** means no box pair matched between the two sides, so there is nothing to average — **`0.0`** means pairs matched and do not overlap at all.
+Reading a `None` as `0.0` manufactures a claim of total mismatch out of a comparison that never had anything to compare.
+Through {class}`.Duplicates` the `0.0` end is unreachable: matching runs at the default IoU threshold of `0.5` and anything below it is counted as an added and a removed box rather than as a match, so every averaged `mean_iou` on a pair row is at least `0.5`.

 ### Outliers